-However, even where this applies, in reality, you may not require this level of detail.
+However, even where this applies, you may not require this level of detail in reality.

-A landlord and tenant may well agree to things amicably without all this legal fuss, and simply start a new lease and rent where the old one ends.
+A landlord and tenant may agree to things amicably without all this legal fuss and start a new lease and rent where the old one ends.

 The Interim Rent, Under Section 24 of the 54 Act